Thank you for your message. We will contact you shortly.

 In our example of a 3% bond yielding 1% and due in 5 years, the semiannual coupon per $100 par value would be $1.50, and the yield in dollars would be $0.55 ($109.73 x 0.005 = $0.55).
 The amount amortized of $0.95 would be subtracted from the purchase price to produce the ending book value of $108.78.

 In the next payment period, the new book value would be multiplied by the purchase yield to determine the amortization

 Federal tax rules require that holders of tax-exempt municipal bonds amortize the premium of their bonds so that they do not recognize as a capital loss the amount by which the premium declines in value as a function of time.
 Thus, the gain or loss would be based on the difference between the sale price and the book value at the time of sale (or “adjusted purchase price”).
 For more information on the tax treatment of tax-exempt bonds, investors may want to obtain Publication 550 from the Internal Revenue Service.

 An investor can preserve the original principal amount of the investment by reinvesting a portion of the coupon income equal to the amount by which the premium is amortized during the first semiannual payment period.
 If the reinvested coupon income earns the yield of the bond, the compounded value of the reinvested coupons at the maturity date will equal the original premium.
-In our example, the investor would reinvest $0.95 of the $1.50 coupon payment received every six months, as illustrated in the column labeled “Compounded Reinvested Coupon” in the amortization schedule above.
+In our example, the investor would reinvest $0.95 of the $1.50 coupon payment received every six months.

 Different Buying Patterns of Retail and Institutional Investors in Municipal Bonds